createdbypete/createdbypete.com/_posts/articles/2012-08-27-ruby-on-rails-development-with-mac-os-x-mountain-lion.markdown

 echo 'gem: --no-rdoc --no-ri' >> ~/.gemrc
 ```

-That's all, as you'll see from ```rbenv install --list``` there are loads of Ruby versions available including [JRuby](http://jruby.org/) just remeber you will need to re-install your gems for each version as they are not shared.
+That's all, as you'll see from ```rbenv install --list``` there are loads of Ruby versions available including [JRuby](http://jruby.org/) just remember you will need to re-install your gems for each version as they are not shared.

 ### Install SQLite3